ariannasg/optimizing-python/README.md

 ```

-This is an example of how to use the memory_profiler using IPython.
+This is an example of how to use the memory_profiler in IPython.
 In this case, we'll use memory_profiler to understand the memory that is being
 allocated when using `__dict__` vs `__slot__` to store object attributes.
 Checking the size of objects that use `__dict__` and `__slot__` won't make a